What Do Colleges Look For in High School Students: The Top Things

 Beyond Grades and Test Scores

-Colleges strive to evaluate the full potential of each applicant, focusing on factors beyond a student’s GPA to get a sense of who they are as a person.
+Colleges strive to evaluate the full potential of each applicant, focusing on factors beyond a student’’s GPA to get a sense of who they are as a person.
 While academic achievements matter, personal statements, community service, and strong letters of recommendation can often tip the scales.
+Applying early decision can also demonstrate a strong interest in a college and may improve your chances of admission at some schools.

 Admissions teams value a holistic view that encompasses not only what students have done but also how their experiences shape their contributions to campus life.
 However, every institution weighs admissions factors differently, with no universal formula for gaining entry into a dream college.